Package Leaflet: Information for the User

 Children:

 The recommended dosage is individual.
-The recommended dose for children and newborns is 1.0-1.5 mmol/kg of body weight/day.
+The recommended dose for children and newborns is 1.0-1.5 mmol/kg body weight/day.

 If you use more Glycophos than you should:

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 No adverse reactions related to glycerophosphates have been reported.

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect not listed in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicinal Products for Human Use: https://www.notificaram.es.
-By reporting adverse effects, you can contribute to providing more information about the safety of this medication.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep out of sight and reach of children.
+Keep out of the sight and reach of children.

 Store below 25°C. Do not freeze.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and unused medicines.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

 Composition of Glycophos

-Concentrate for perfusion solution
+Concentrate for solution for infusion

 Glycophos is available in polypropylene vials and ampoules.